presidioforts/scratchfiles/proposal.md

 **1.1 Performance Engineering Team**
 - **Primary Responsibilities:**
   - Address systemic platform and product issues impacting EPL-X.
-  - Collaborate with SME and Infra teams to resolve architectural challenges.
+  - Collaborate with Workflow SME and Infra SME teams to resolve architectural challenges.
 - **Resource Note:**
   - No additional resources needed for 2025.
   - The existing PE and SME teams will continue supporting EPL-X similarly to EPL, ensuring platform optimizations and reducing recurring incidents.